 a.
-The permittee has selected the Presumption Approach in its LTCP.
 The "Presumption" Approach, in accordance with N.J.A.C 7:14A-11 Appendix C provides:

 A program that meets any of the criteria listed below will be presumed to provide an adequate level of control to meet the water quality-based requirements of the CWA, provided the Department determines that such presumption is reasonable in light of the data and analysis conducted in the characterization, monitoring, and modeling of the system and the consideration of sensitive areas described above.